automenta/hypernars1/README.md

 **Code** - `hypernars.?.js` - the numbers are the version, derived directly from the previous.  it's possible that some data was lost between iterations.

-**Enhancements** - `enhance.?.md` - each of these have several different proposals, as code blocks, followed by a summary.
-Qwen3 generated them with the prompt below.
+**Enhancements** - `enhance.?.md` - proposals for design enhancements, often with source code.  each file includes several proposals and a summary.  among the files, there is some overlap that should be clustered and synthesized.

 ## TODO
 - Apply the best enhance.?.md enhancements to hypergraph_nars.4.js